mmerabet42/ft_lexiq/README.md

 int len = ft_regex(RGX_POS | RGX_END, "*[@digit>2]", "The number is 12 or 569 ?", &pos);
 ```

-Will match the first three or more following digits in the string which are *569*, `pos` is equal to 20 as it is the position of the matched pattern, and `len` is 3 as it is the number of matched characters.
+Will match the first three or more following digits in the string which is *569*, `pos` is equal to 20 as it is the position of the matched pattern, and `len` is the number of matched characters which is 3.

 There are other flags, but it is not really usefull to mention them as they are used by the most important one: `RGX_GLOBAL`.
 This flag wont stop after the first match and will store all matches in a linked list.
 ```C